PBA-SOFT-System-Integration-Homework/Miniproject2/README.md

 - Stanislav Novitski (cph-sn183@cphbusiness.dk)
 - Alexander Winther Hørsted-Andersen (cph-ah353@cphbusiness.dk)

+## Requirements & How to run

+* Node installed
+* Clone the project and run: 'npm install'

+We are running everything locally, except RabbitMQ, so we need some terminals to get this running.

+* (TXT data source) Run the server in **/json-data-server/server.js**: node server.js
+* (JSON data source) Run the server in **/txt-data-server/server.js**: node server.js
+* (The actual car rental service CLI) run the server in **/getDataMOMService/server.js**: node server.js
+* RabbitMQ already runs on www.mathiasbigler.com:15672
+* (Consumer of bookings) run the server in **/carrentalMOMConsumer/server.js**: node server.js

 ## Overview

 We have creat a system that uses MOM as an integration platform.
 Our setup of MOM is done by setting up a